FrankLu0925/Airbnb-SQL-Project/README.md

 ## Prerequisites

 - GitHub account
-- Aiven account with a MySQL database instance
+- Given account with a MySQL database instance
 - Python and Streamlit installed
 - Knowledge of SQL